-As a company for 30 years working with leaders and their organizations on change efforts, we are often brought in after their own change efforts have failed.
+As a company working with leaders and their organizations on change efforts for more than 30 years, we are often brought in after their own change efforts have failed.
 Why?

 Leaders know their companies better than anyone.
 They spend most of their time thinking about their business.
 They’re experts at looking at the big picture of the business and they have experts across their business who understand very discrete areas or capabilities, so these leaders clearly recognize and value the importance of expertise.
 In fact, many bring in consultants/experts to craft strategies for the business, spending millions of dollars on a plan without blinking an eye.